 zamba is a language agnostic language server, which enables to navigate source code via an abstract syntax tree made by tree-sitter.
 It focuses on the most essential features a grey beard would expect; But offers some benefits along the way. zamba is free software licensed under MPLv2 (COPYING).

 The server aims at sufficing my personal needs.
 For the next decades my environment should grow naturally with my demands.
 I want to be able to navigate any language within my editor of choice and receive essential IDE-like features.

 I picked a portable version of scheme: Gambit-C Scheme.
 The server can be compiled to an executable or executed via the interpreter - both options are plenty fast.
 Even on my machines (2008 + 2011).
 Maybe there are precompiled binaries in the future.

-People who want to use their preferred editor for serious programming, simple code exploration and system administration.
+People who want to use their preferred editor for programming, code exploration and system administration.
+Users who think language servers are too demanding.
 If you want to dispense the additional tooling for each programming language, zamba should help you get there.
 And people who appreciate free software, the conservative design or just want to give me a code review.

 zamba shall be a simple tool:

 - Be silent,

 - Don’t bother with maintenance,